forero/SandboxDESI/install/cosma_fiberassign_instructions.md

 git clone https://github.com/desihub/desitarget.git /gpfs/data/jeforero/desitarget/
 ```

-* Check and run the example to read a lightcone and make the target selection
+* Check and run the example to read a lightcone and make the target selection.
+At this point you have to edit example.py and uncomment the line with the function ```cut_example()```

 ```
 cd /gpfs/data/jeforero/desitarget/py/desitarget
 cat example.py # the function cut_example()
 ```

-* Check and run the example to translate the FITS file into binary format
+* Check and run the example to translate the FITS file into binary format.
+At this point you have to edit example.py and uncomment the line with the function ```fits_to_bin_example()```
 ```
 cd /gpfs/data/jeforero/desitarget/py/desitarget
 cat example.py # the function fits_to_bin_example()